-While management believes that the current political climate in Ecuador will stabilize, there can be no certainty that this will be the case in the near future.
+Management believes that the current political and mining investment climate in Ecuador will improve and stabilize, but there can be no certainty that this will be the case in the near future.

 To mitigate such risk, the company funds its Ecuador operations on an as-needed basis and works closely with federal and territorial governments and community groups.
 The company does not presently maintain political risk insurance for its foreign exploration and development projects.